TimPut/hTile/README.md

    STL, we would like to eventually process hexagonal sub-regions.
 2) [ ] Currently processes whole image into a single STL, we would like to tile multiple STLs out of a single source image.
-3) [ ] --Currently assumes monochrome tif source file.
-Need to add format checking, and compatibility with other formats.-- Relatively untested, but should work now.
+3) [ ] ~~Currently assumes monochrome tif source file.
+Need to add format checking, and compatibility with other formats.~~ Relatively untested, but should work now.